krakrukra/PocketAdmin/extra/wiki/eng/commands.md

 "DEFAULT_DELAY **n**" itself, "REM **s**", "DELAY **n**", empty lines, etc; while the
 "ONACTION_DELAY **n**" only adds delay after "STRING **s**", "HOLD **s**", "RELEASE",
 or any combination of **press key** and **mouse control** commands.
-"DEFAULT_DELAY **n**" command only exists for compatibility with ducky script
+"DEFAULT_DELAY **n**" command only exists for compatibility with old
-and is not recommended for use in your own scripts.
+ducky script and is not recommended for use in your own (new) scripts.

 6. "ALLOW_EXIT" command provides a means to stop current payload execution.
 It
 waits for 1 second while watching for user-initiated capslock toggles.
 If capslock